akshayaky/officialcjunior.github.io/_posts/2020-2-13-Look-Into-The-Past-NeverlanCTF-Writeup.md

 So, that's pass2.

 Now for pass1.
-Well, pass1 was used to hide something inside doggo.jpg using steghide.
+Well, pass1 was used to hide something inside doggo.jpg using steghide(More about steghide and other image forensics tools [here](https://wiki.bi0s.in/forensics/Tools/)).

 Let's try to extract that out.